FedericoJoseLucia/ProductServer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project was built using coding patterns as Domain Driver Desing, Mediator, CQRS, and Event Sourcing.
+The project was built using coding patterns as Domain Driver Desing, Mediator, CQRS, Test Driven Development, and Event Sourcing.
 It exposes a REST API with Create, Update, GetById and GetById (Master) operations.

 <!-- IMPLEMENTATION DETAILS -->